 Many national institutions of Israel are located in Kiryat HaMemshala in Givat Ram in Jerusalem as a part of the Kiryat HaLeom project which is intended to create a large district that will house most government agencies and national cultural institutions.

-Some government buildings are located in Kiryat Menchem Begin.
-The city is home to the Knesset, the Supreme Court, the Bank of Israel, the national Headquarters of the Israel Police, the official residences of the President and Prime Minister, the Cabinet, and all ministries except for the Ministry of Defense (which is located in central Tel Aviv's HaKirya district) and the Ministry of Agriculture and Rural Development (which is located in the Tel Aviv suburb of Rishon Lezion, nearby Beit Dagan).
+Some government buildings are located in Kiryat Menachem Begin.
+The city is home to the Knesset, the Supreme Court, the Bank of Israel, the National Headquarters of the Israel Police, the official residences of the President and Prime Minister, the Cabinet, and all ministries except for the Ministry of Defense (which is located in central Tel Aviv's HaKirya district) and the Ministry of Agriculture and Rural Development (which is located in the Tel Aviv suburb of Rishon Lezion, nearby Beit Dagan).

 Prior to the creation of the State of Israel, Jerusalem served as the administrative capital of the British Mandate for Palestine, which included present-day Israel and Jordan.

-From 1949 until 1967, West Jerusalem served as Israel's capital, but was not recognized as such internationally because UN General Assembly Resolution 194 envisaged Jerusalem as an international city.
+From 1949 until 1967, West Jerusalem served as Israel's capital but was not recognized as such internationally because UN General Assembly Resolution 194 envisaged Jerusalem as an international city.

 As a result of the Six-Day War in 1967, the while if Jerusalem came under Israeli control.

-On 27 June 1967, the government of Levi-Eshkol extended Israeli law and jurisdiction to East Jerusalem, but agreed that administration of the Temple Mount compound would be maintained by the Jordanian waqf, under the Jordanian Ministry of Religious Endowments.
+On 27 June 1967, the government of Levi-Eshkol extended Israeli law and jurisdiction to East Jerusalem but agreed that administration of the Temple Mount compound would be maintained by the Jordanian Waqf, under the Jordanian Ministry of Religious Endowments.

-In 1988, israel ordered the closure of Orient House home of the Arab Studies Society, but also the headquarters of the Palestine Liberation Organization, for security reasons.
+In 1988, Israel ordered the closure of Orient House home of the Arab Studies Society, but also the headquarters of the Palestine Liberation Organization, for security reasons.

 The building reopened in 1992 as a Palestinian guesthouse.
-The Oslo Accords stated that the final status of jerusalem would be determined by negotiations with Palestinian Authority.
+The Oslo Accords stated that the final status of Jerusalem would be determined by negotiations with Palestinian Authority.

-The accords banned any official Palestinian presence in the city until a final peace agreement, but provided for the opening of a Palestinian trade office in East Jerusalem. the Palestinian Authority regards East Jerusalem as the capital of a future Palestinian state.
+The accords banned any official Palestinian presence in the city until a final peace agreement but provided for the opening of a Palestinian trade office in East Jerusalem. the Palestinian Authority regards East Jerusalem as the capital of a future Palestinian state.